 Provisional Patent Service: Everything You Need to Know

-A provisional patent service is a company or organization that offers to assist inventors through the process of preparing an application for a provisional patent.8 min read
+A provisional patent service is a company or organization that offers assistance to inventors through the process of preparing a provisional patent application.9 min read

 A provisional patent service is a company or organization that offers to assist inventors through the process of preparing an application for a provisional patent.
 While there are many reputable firms and patent attorneys who will provide this service, beware of disreputable groups or individuals offering cheap preparation of your provisional patent application, less than $2,000.
 The following will help you protect yourself from these scams.

 The individual investor who works independently from the big organizations faces a dilemma when it comes time to shop his invention to manufacturers.
 There is always the risk of the potential manufacturer commandeering the invention and manufacturing it as its own.
 To mitigate this threat, the provisional patent application (PPA) was created under federal law to protect the independent inventor when meeting with potential manufacturers to discuss the invention.
 It provides for a procedure to file the invention with the U.S. Patent & Trademark Office (USPTO), quickly, relatively easily and less expensively than a full patent application.
 However, once the PPA is filed, a non-provisional patent application must be filed within 12 months to maintain protection for the invention.
 It is important to note that a provisional patent application will not automatically mature into a non-provisional patent.
 Also, it does not undergo examination by the USPTO.

 Your invention is only as valuable as your ability to protect it.
 While most potential manufacturers are reputable and honest in their dealings with inventors, inventors do not want to stake their livelihood on the trust of manufacturers, and most manufacturers refuse to sign a non-disclosure agreement without examining the invention.
 Without patent protection, you could easily lose the ability to control the manufacture of your invention.